Interchange Plans a step closer

 "The collaboration shown in this process between Powys Teaching Health Board and the Council highlights the successes that can be achieved, that the town and visitors will benefit from."

 Hayley Thomas, Director of Planning and Performance of Powys Teaching Health Board said: "We are delighted to have been able to work in collaboration with Powys County Council on this project.
-The scheme will also provide dedicated secure PTHB staff parking to Llandrindod Wells War Memorial Hospital alleviating the pressures on parking at the site and therefore improving access to the hospital for patients and visitors."
+The scheme will also provide reserved secure PTHB staff parking to Llandrindod Wells War Memorial Hospital easing the pressures on parking at the site and therefore improving access to the hospital for patients and visitors."